jo3-l/blog/content/posts/llms-and-swe.md

 Work in progress.[^1]

-[^1]: I'm hoping to add my commentary on all the posts I link here eventually, but that may be a ways away.
+[^1]: I'm hoping to add my commentary on all the posts I link here eventually, but that may take some time.

 This post collects various content about LLM-assisted development that I think contain interesting ideas and are written by humans, along with some of my own commentary.
 It is a bit disoganized: I have wanted to blog about my thoughts on the direction of the software development industry for some time, but have hemmed and hawed over how to phrase things.
 In the end, I decided that I should simply dump all my thoughts, for otherwise no blog would ever be written, and the result is this post.